Decorate Your Home With Quilts

 If you don't make quilts, you can take damaged quilts with worn parts and re-purpose them to these smaller items.
 Older quilts can be made into stuffed animals, pin cushions, hot water bottle protectors, for example, as well as the other items listed in this article.

-Babies can be swaddled in quilts to keep them warm, and their rooms can also have a variety of quilts and quilted items that the rest of the house has.
+Babies can be swaddled in quilts to keep them warm, and their rooms can also have a variety of quilts and quilted items just like the rest of the house.

 Quilts as Table Cloths and Picnic Blankets